willis-richard/connect4/README.md

 It is strongly recommended to create a config for yourself following the example of `oinkoink/data/example_config.py`.
 It is especially important to specify a working directory, everything else can use the default values found in `oinkoink/neural/config.py`.

 Playing a game will run the network on the CPU - typically fast enough.
 The training loop will make use of a Cuda enabled GPU, and can use multiple processes.
+A generation of training (game creation + training) takes ~50min using the default settings on my machine [Benchmarks](https://openbenchmarking.org/user/muff2n).
+The game generation is quite CPU intensive, it is not required to have an amazing GPU.
+Though you will need to scale down the number of processes/threads if your GPU runs into memory issues.

 # Acknowledgements
 This project is a re-implementation of Deepmind's paper [A general reinforcement learning algorithm that masters chess, shogi and Go through self-play](https://deepmind.com/documents/260/alphazero_preprint.pdf).
+This is a personal project, so the code isn't commented, etc. as it would be for a group project, and having an understanding of that paper will make things much clearer for a reader.

 Another resource that has covered this that I found useful was [an Oracle blog on medium](https://medium.com/oracledevs/lessons-from-implementing-alphazero-7e36e9054191).
 This is what I used as a rough guide to follow in selecting Connect4 as a reasonable game, and a few of the changes.